SQL WHERE and HAVING clause (with examples)

 HAVING stores.name ILIKE '%caramel%' OR string_agg(stocks.flavour, ', ') ILIKE '%caramel%';

-is an aggregate function that collects several rows into a string in PostgreSQL.Let us try to use both WHERE
+string_agg is an aggregate function that collects several rows into a string in PostgreSQL.Let us try to use both WHERE and HAVING clause.

 SELECT stores.name, string_agg(stocks.flavour, ', ') AS flavours